syncfusion-content/maui-docs/MAUI/TimePicker/overview.md

 * **Header view**: The Time Picker allows you to add and customize the header text.

-* **Column header view**: The .NET MAUI Time Picker supports a customizable column header view to separate headings for each column.
+* **Column header view**: The .NET MAUI Time Picker provides pre-defined column header text and also you can customize it.

 * **Footer view**: Provides validation buttons (OK and Cancel) in the footer view.
 The footer text and background color can be customized.